SBU-BMI/quip_distro/README.md

 ## Support
 Feel free to add any support inquiry as a github issue to this repository.
 Other feedback can be given via [this form](https://docs.google.com/forms/d/e/1FAIpQLScL91LxrpAZjU88GBZP9gmcdgdf8__uNUwhws2lzU6Lr4qNwA/viewform).

+## Open Source Development
+We have a discussion mailing list!
+Stop by and discuss all things caMicroscope. https://groups.google.com/forum/#!forum/camicroscope